 October 26, 1944 four drones took off from Nissan Airfield (Green Island) against targets

 in Rabaul.
 Two drones hit buildings close to their targets.
 One crashed into the sea at the southwest tip of Duke of York Island and the fourth diverted to Cape St. George and hit the old German lighthouse.
 Other sources state two drones targeted the lighthouse.

-At Rabaul, the Japanese recovered wreckage of at least one TDR crash at Rabaul.
+Meanwhile, at Rabaul, the Japanese recovered wreckage of at least one TDR crash at Rabaul.
 Likely, this was from one of the October 1944 mission.
 On November 8, 1944 key pieces of wreckage were loaded aboard a J1N1 Irving to be flown to Japan for technical evaluation, but the aircraft went missing on the first leg of the flight bound for Truk.

-Captain Robert F.
+Officers Captain Robert F.